wombleton/gitlaw-nz/acts/P/Protection of Personal and Property Rights Act 1988.md

     *   (c) to exclude any person from the court.

-    Section 79: substituted, on 18 May 2009, by [section 6][212] of the Protection of Personal and Property Rights Amendment Act 2008 (2008 No 84).
+    Section 79: substituted, on 18 May 2009, by [section 6][220] of the Protection of Personal and Property Rights Amendment Act 2008 (2008 No 84).

+    Section 79(1)(f): replaced, on 31 March 2014, by [section 8][221] of the Protection of Personal and Property Rights Amendment Act 2013 (2013 No 83).

 ##### 80 Publication of reports of proceedings

-*   [Sections 11B to 11D][213] of the Family Courts Act 1980 apply to the publication of a report of any proceedings under this Act---
+*   [Sections 11B to 11D][222] of the Family Courts Act 1980 apply to the publication of a report of any proceedings under this Act---

     *   (a) in a Family Court:

     *   (b) in any other court, in which case references in those sections to the Family Court or court must be read as references to that other court.

-    Section 80: substituted, on 18 May 2009, by [section 7][214] of the Protection of Personal and Property Rights Amendment Act 2008 (2008 No 84).
+    Section 80: substituted, on 18 May 2009, by [section 7][223] of the Protection of Personal and Property Rights Amendment Act 2008 (2008 No 84).

 ##### 81 Costs